porres/PdMaxCon25-submission/README.md

 ## Solo Performances as Patch Shop Boy

 **"Patch Shop Boy"** – I have used this name as a project/show name of my live performances.
 This is the submitted proposal for the PdMaxConference 2025.

-On this github page I have the latest live recording of a gig I did in may 2015.
+On this github page I have the latest live recording of a gig I did in may 2015 (see flyer below).
+You can download the .flac file for listening, but the same track is also uploaded to [https://soundcloud.com/porres/patch-shop-boy-live-performance-may-31st-2025](https://soundcloud.com/porres/patch-shop-boy-live-performance-may-31st-2025)

 ![My Image](outrem.jpg)